thinkdata-works/gopipeline/README.md

 ## Features and configuration

 - Dynamic step definition - supply one or more pure go functions to define your pipeline work
-- Custom error handler - register a pure go function to handle errors and toggle between halting and non-halting behaviours
+- Custom error handler - register a function to handle errors and toggle between halting and non-halting behaviours
 - Wait group handling - Register the pipeline with one or more other waitgroups to build this into other asynchronous processes

 ## Quickstart